spencertiberi/manual50/notes/diversityrecruiting.md

 - Jolina Clement
   - Director of Educational Technology at the Archer School for Girls in Los Angeles, CA.
   - Taught for about 14 years in different environments.
-    - in Japan
+    - In Japan
-    - giving afterschool intervention
+    - Giving afterschool intervention
-    - performing arts
+    - Performing arts
-    - special needs
+    - Special needs
-    - elementary public school
+    - Elementary public school
   - Grew up in the Bay Area.
   - Jolina's mom taught at Cupertino High School
   - A music undergrad.